ncatlab/nlab-content/pages/146.md

   \,.
 $$
 +--{.query}
-[[Eric]]: Is there a missing "-" from the right hand side of the above equation?
+[[Eric]]: Is there a missing "-" from the right hand side of the above expression?
 =--
 To see this notice that for every $B \in [C^{op}, Set]$ and using the property of the Hom we have